Theory of Operation

 Mode defines read (value = 0) or write (value = 1) operation.
 Len of Stream Name is the size of the string in bytes.

-SDS data file names use the following file format: <name>.<label>.sds, where <name> is the stream name used as base file name
+SDS data filenames use the following file format: <name>.<label>.sds, where <name> is the stream name used as the base filename

 of the SDS data file and <label> is a user label or index depending on usage (for details see section Filenames).